hit2sjtu/CVPR_2017_notes/README.md

 # CVPR 2017 notes

-This is my personal notes and **focuses on** several aspects as listed below.
+his is my personal notes and **focuses on** several aspects as listed below.

 **If you want to see all CVPR 2017 papers, please refer to the CVF open access of all CVPR 2017 papers:**
 * **[Main Conference Papers](http://openaccess.thecvf.com/CVPR2017.py)**